-I would extend the piece of meat (a piece big enough for me to pinch but just a fraction of the size of a dime (in the US, or 5p in U.K.) as close to any part of the starfish I could reach, and within seconds, the echinoderm would sense (smell?) the food and move over it–first with one leg, until the food was directly under the middle.
+I would extend the piece of meat (a piece big enough for me to pinch but just a fraction of the size of a dime (in the US, or 5p in the U.K.) as close to any part of the starfish I could reach, and within seconds, the echinoderm would sense (smell?) the food and move over it–first with one leg until the food was directly under the middle.

 At that point, the stomach would come out, engulf the food, and chow down.

 I don’t recall seeing any major problems with this well-fed sea star.
 I did catch him a few times, ‘with his stomach out’, trying to eat something (a coral) I didn’t want it to.
 But, buyer beware, your individual results may vary.
 You’ll be pretty bummed if yours does acquire a taste for the expensive corals in your tank.